kethan1/MacTmp/README.md

 >>> print(MacTmp.GPU_Temp())  # To get GPU Temperature
 ```

-Both temperatures are in Celcius.
+Both temperatures are in Celsius.

 Note: GPU temperature does not work with Intel Integrated Graphics.
 This module doesn't work with Mac Mini's, and support for M1 Macs is untested.
 This module relies on `powermetrics`, so if that command works, this module should work.